cadmiumkitty/dalstonsemantics-dot-com/_services/oss-tools.md

 ---
-title: "Open Source Tools"
+title: "Open-Source Tools"
-description: "Outlines our services related to cloud deployment of open-source tools for managing controlled vocabularies, taxonomies and thesauri."
+description: "Reduce costs with cloud deployment of open-source alternatives for managing controlled vocabularies - dictionaries, taxonomies and thesauri."
 featured: true
 weight: 1
 layout: service
 ---

-Reduce costs with cloud deployment of open source alternatives for managing controlled vocabularies, taxonomies and thesauri.
-Use them with existing systems to build enterprise architecture, data governance, regulatory compliance or reference data solutions.
+Reduce costs with cloud deployment of open-source alternatives for managing controlled vocabularies - dictionaries, taxonomies and thesauri.

-## Challenges

-Open source tools for managing controlled vocabularies, taxonomies and thesauri cover a range of capabilities from import of existing vocabularies to identifier management to publication.
-Many of them were built for government or academic use requiring an understanding of their design to successfully deploy and integrate into corporate environments.
+Open-source tools for managing controlled vocabularies - dictionaries, taxonomies and thesauri - cover a range of capabilities from import of existing vocabularies to identifier management to publication.
+Many of them require an understanding of their design to deploy and integrate them into corporate environments.

 ![VocBench](/images/oss/vocbench.png "VocBench 9.1.0 with preloaded taxonomies.")

-## Capabilities of knowledge organization tools
+## Capabilities of tools to manage controlled vocabularies

  * Metamodel Management
  * Import